PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 ### Spaces vs Tabs

-TL;DR: use 4 spaces indentation

-This is already covered by PEP8: https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces
+Use four-spaces indentation.
+This is [already covered by PEP8](https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces).

-Read it few times and convince yourself that spaces are the way to go.
-We don't want to end up like this.

-For Vim users, stick the following in your ~/.vimrc and your are good to go
+For Vim users, add the following to `~/.vimrc`:

 ```
 set expandtab       " tabs are converted to space